natalieycyoung/Exam2-starter/README.md

 - `averageWithoutLowest` – takes an array of doubles and returns the average (mean) of them, _leaving out_ the lowest number.
 So, for example, the average of `1`, `2`, and `3` according to this scheme is `2.5`.
 If there are no elements to average, the method should return `0`.
-If there is a tie, leave out only a single one of the tied numbers.
+If there is a tie for the lowest, leave out only a single one of the tied lowest numbers.
 - `sumOfPairs` – write a class called `Pair` with the usual field-initializing constructor and two `int` fields called `a` and `b` outside the `ExamplesArrays` class. `sumOfPairs` should take an array of `Pair` and return an array of `int`,